Anatomical terminology

-Anatomical terminology is a form of scientific terminology used by anatomists, zoologists, and health professionals such as doctors, physicians, and pharmacists.
+Anatomical terminology is a specialized system of terms used by anatomists, zoologists, and health professionals, such as doctors, surgeons, and pharmacists, to describe the structures and functions of the body.

-Anatomical terminology uses many unique terms, suffixes, and prefixes deriving from Ancient Greek and Latin.
-These terms can be confusing to those unfamiliar with them, but can be more precise, reducing ambiguity and errors.
-Also, since these anatomical terms are not used in everyday conversation, their meanings are less likely to change, and less likely to be misinterpreted.
+This terminology incorporates a range of unique terms, prefixes, and suffixes derived primarily from Ancient Greek and Latin.
+While these terms can be challenging for those unfamiliar with them, they provide a level of precision that reduces ambiguity and minimizes the risk of errors.
+Because anatomical terminology is not commonly used in everyday language, its meanings are less likely to evolve or be misinterpreted.